Homebody is awaiting a UK release date.

 Nine-year-old Johnny (Tre Ryder) lives in Brooklyn with his mum, but due to his mum’s busy career, Johnny spends much of his time with his babysitter Melanie (Colby Minifie).
 Johnny loves Melanie dearly, but this love is difficult to vocalise as he collects a box of memorabilia, from Melanie’s lipstick to hand-drawn pictures and letters.
 Of course, Melanie loves Johnny too, but her new career and training mean she will soon have to say goodbye to the boy she babysits.
 For Johnny, the prospect of Melanie leaving is too difficult to contemplate, but what if he could find a way to keep her around?
 And what if he could spend a day as Melanie, exploring the world through her eyes?

 READ MORE: DAWN, HER DAD AND THE TRACTOR

-There are so many things to love in the short one and a quarter-hour journey we take with Melanie and Johnny that, just like Johnny’s feelings for Melanie, it isn’t easy to put just how special this movie is into words.
-Homebody’s humour is beautifully sensitive in construct, never allowing for simplistic stereotypes or quick judgements.
-Here we are encouraged to view the world through Johnny’s eyes as he inhabits Melanie’s body, trying her makeup, dressing up with clothes from his mother’s wardrobe and eating copious amounts of sweets.
-Sackett keeps the tone light and loving throughout as we explore the world anew through Johnny.
+There are so many things to love in the short one-and-a-quarter-hour journey we take with Melanie and Johnny.
+Homebody’s humour is beautifully sensitive in construct, never allowing for simplistic stereotypes or judgements.
+Here we are encouraged to view the world from Johnny’s innocent perspective as he inhabits Melanie’s body, trying her makeup, dressing up with clothes from his mother’s wardrobe and eating copious amounts of sweets.
+Sackett keeps the tone light and loving throughout as we explore the world anew through Johnny’s eyes.
 Here his innocence, honesty, and optimism are beautifully brought to life through the stunning performance of Minifie.

 Homebody is something utterly new in the landscape of body swap movies, a child-centred exploration of what it means to be free to explore and learn without adult judgement.